playkostudios/OctreeCSG-ea/README.md

 - [ ] Add workers for true async operations
   - Do a PR to OctreeCSG when this is done
 - [ ] Add back material support
-- [ ] Make getPolygons an iterable instead of a method that creates a new array
+- [x] Make getPolygons an iterable instead of a method that creates a new array
   - Still need to investigate whether this is even possible (is the list of polygons modified while iterating?
 If so, then it's not possible to just replace the method.
 Instead, a new method needs to be added)
+  - Not added.
+A polygon count is basically always needed when giving the polygons to an engine, since you need to make a buffer out of the polygons.
+Iterables have no length
 - [ ] Primitives and transformers

 # Original README (OctreeCSG)